rockettheme/docs/Docs/joomla/templates/ximenia/demo_module_13.md

 ---
 title: Ximenia: Recreating the Demo - Adobe Fireworks
-description: Your Guide to Recreating Elements of the Ximenia Theme for Joomla
+description: Your Guide to Recreating Elements of the Ximenia Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/ximenia:Ximenia

 ---